563 related texts · 17 related myths · Page 2 of 12

 The ancient Rabbis certainly thought so, and they found wisdom in the story of KORAH's rebellion against Moses.
 The text in Bamidbar Rabbah (Numbers Rabbah), a classical Rabbinic i...

-Today, let's talk about counting, specifically, the census in the Book of Numbers, Bamidbar in Hebrew.
+Counting, specifically, the census in the Book of Numbers, Bamidbar in Hebrew.
 We find ourselves in Numbers 26, right after a devastating plague.
-God tells ...
+God tells Moses and Elazar, the so...

 The Torah tells us, "The magicians of Egypt did so with their spells; and Pharaoh's heart hardened, and he did not heed them, as the Lord had spoken” (Exodus 7:22).
 But what does "...